-The independent initial NI 43-101 mineral resource estimate for the Tamarack North Project has been prepared by Mr. Brian Thomas (B.Sc, P.Geo), Senior Resource Geologist at Golder and is summarized in Table 1-2 below.
-The effective date of the mineral resource estimate is August 29, 2014.
+This Technical Report has been prepared by Mr. Brian Thomas (B.Sc, P.Geo), Senior Resource Geologist at Golder and is summarized in Table 1-3 below.
+The effective date of the resource estimate is February 15, 2018.
 Mr. Brian Thomas is an independent QP pursuant to NI 43-101.

-Tamarack North Project Mineral Resource Estimate (August 29, 2014)
+Table 1-3: Tamarack North Project Mineral Resource Estimate (February 15, 2018)